helios-yamet/Fitness-Station/test.md

 #### Checkout form tests

-I ran'python3 manage.py test' in my gitpod terminal to run all tests(6), the purpose of this test is to automate that if hypothetically a user left a *required* field empty the form would return invalid.
+I ran 'python3 manage.py test' in my gitpod terminal to run all tests(6), the purpose of this test is to automate filling out the checkout form, and returning each field.

-Results came back successful.
+Results came back successful 'OK'

+See checkout test code below:

 ```
 from django.test import TestCase